jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - On the other (right) side, Skogur misses an attack, Freya misses netting the sucka but Virra jumps on it's back like a boss.
 - Virra dodges attacks and stays on board of the dinosaur
 - Back to the left hand side of the river.
-- Kawashi rains down flames on the dinosaurs and apologies to the beast after hitting them.
+- Qawasha rains down flames on the dinosaurs and apologies to the beast after hitting them.
 - After bloodying the left hand dino it swims away.
 - Other dino flips the canoe with Skog-daddy and the rest of the party plunging us into the water.
 - Freya gets got with a monster bite